Square vs PayPal: Price, Features & What’s Best

 We test each merchant service provider ourselves to ensure an extensive review of the products.
 We then compare pricing methods and identify providers that offer zero monthly fees, pay-as-you-go terms, and low transaction rates.
 Finally, we evaluate each according to various payment processing features, scalability, and ease of use.

 The result is our list of the best merchant services providers.
 However, we adjust the criteria for specific use cases, such as for different business types and merchant categories.
 This is why every provider has multiple scores across our site, depending on the use case you are looking for.
-For this in-depth analysis, we looked closely at how Stripe and Square performed.
+For this in-depth analysis, we looked closely at how PayPal and Square performed.

 Click through the tabs below for our overall merchant account evaluation criteria: